ISAIAH 60-62. THE CONTEXT

 Now, however, Yahweh promises to lift the futility curse.
 No longer will enemies and foreigners help themselves to the food and wine grown by the Judean exiles.
 The exiles will be free—not only free to return home but also freed from the oppression of heavy tribute (see also Amos 9:14).

 “‘but those who have garnered it shall eat it, and praise Yahweh; and those who gathered it shall drink it in the courts of my sanctuary’“ (v.
 9).
-“It is…in keeping with the covenant context that the receipt of the blessings of God results in the worship of God (eat it and praise… drink it in my holy courts)” (Oswalt, 586).
 The phrase, “in my holy courts,” implies the restoration of the temple and its courtyards.

 We too often forget from whence our help comes, but these people will remember and give thanks to God for blessings received.
 It sounds as if every day will be Thanksgiving Day.
 Thanksgiving Day is joyful, because it causes us to remember our blessings.
 What we see described in verse 9 is an ongoing festival of joy by people who have been blessed by God.